It is now widely accepted that young children suffer from anxiety, just like adults.

 Spray 3 times in any bedroom where super scary monsters lurk.

 Safe for children 3+, scary for monsters of any age.
 Contains Lavender and Chamomile.

 If anxiety is something you or your loved ones struggle with regularly, or if you are worrying so much that it is impacting on other areas of your life, then please get in touch to discuss how coaching can help you.
-You can contact me on www.betteryourlife.co.uk or firstname.lastname@example.org
+You can book a FREE discovery call here or contact me via www.betteryourlife.co.uk or email@example.com

 If you have enjoyed this article and found it helpful, then please like and share with someone you think may benefit.